ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * OPT4: Optionally, specify possible or required payload formats for specific error cases: see {{join-error}}.

-* OPT5: Optionally, specify additional identifiers of error types as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error': no.
+* OPT5: Optionally, specify additional identifiers of error types as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error': none are defined.

-* OPT6: Optionally, specify the encoding of the 'creds_repo' parameter if the default one is not used: no.
+* OPT6: Optionally, specify the encoding of the 'creds_repo' parameter if the default one is not used: no encoding is defined.

-* OPT7: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_uri' parameter, including the encoding of exchanged messages and other details: no.
+* OPT7: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_uri' parameter, including the encoding of exchanged messages and other details: no functionalities are defined.

 * OPT8: Optionally, specify the behavior of the POST handler of group-membership resources, for the case when it fails to retrieve an authentication credential for the specific Client: The KDC MUST reply with a 4.00 (Bad Request) error response to the Join Request (see {{join-error}}).

 * OPT9: Optionally, define a default group rekeying scheme to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in {{Section 11.13 of RFC9594}}.

-* OPT10: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_group_uri' parameter, including the encoding of exchanged messages and other details: no.
+* OPT10: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_group_uri' parameter, including the encoding of exchanged messages and other details: no functionalities are defined.

-* OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if those are unsuccessfully decrypted: no.
+* OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if those are unsuccessfully decrypted: no such policies are specified.

 * OPT12: Optionally, specify for the KDC to perform a group rekeying when receiving a Key Renewal Request, together with or instead of renewing individual keying material: the KDC SHOULD NOT perform a group rekeying, unless already scheduled to occur shortly (see {{sec-key-renewal-request}}).

-* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no.
+* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no such method is defined.

-* OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6 of RFC9594}}): no.
+* OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6 of RFC9594}}): no additional information is defined.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}